A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: Summary

+As a remark, spontaneous breaking of $Z_4$ symmetry inevitably leads to the formation of domain walls, which may give rise to the well-known domain wall problem \cite{Zeldovich:1974uw, Kibble:1976sj, Vilenkin:1981zs, Coulson:1995nv, Krajewski:2021jje}.
+This issue poses a challenge to the cosmological framework.
+To circumvent such complications in our model, one may adopt the resolution strategies proposed in Refs.~\cite{Gelmini:1988sf, Kamionkowski:1992mf, Holman:1992us, Larsson:1996sp, Li:2025gld} in the context of $Z_N$ symmetry.
+Furthermore, other detailed treatments are discussed in Ref.~\cite{Borboruah:2024lli}, where similar methods were used to resolve the domain wall problem arising from spontaneous breaking of the $Z_2$ and $Z_4$ symmetries.
+These approaches provide a consistent extension to our theoretical framework.
+This issue is not the central focus of the present work and it is not discussed further.

-The proposed model offers a unified solution to the simultaneous emergence of neutrino masses and DM within an extended symmetry framework.
-Future investigations could explore the phenomenological implications of the model in greater depth, including potential signatures at colliders and in DM detection experiments.
-Additionally, extending the flavor symmetry or incorporating additional symmetries might yield further insights, enhancing the model's predictive power and its concordance with emerging experimental data.
+This work demonstrates that relatively minimal extensions of the SM, guided by the $Z_4$ and $Z_2$ discrete symmetries and the inverse seesaw framework, can successfully unify the explanations for neutrino masses and DM while remaining consistent with all current experimental constraints.
+Future work may further investigate the phenomenological implications of the model, including potential signatures in neutrino experiments, collider searches, and DM detection experiments.
+Moreover, extending the flavor symmetry or introducing additional gauge symmetries may enhance the model's predictive power and improve its consistency with experimental observations.
+The model's testable predictions and clear theoretical structure make it a rather intriguing scenario for physics beyond the SM.